bourkison/burn-project-v3/README.md

 * Sort by: Like Count, Date, Followed, Used Amount
 * On workout finish, increment counter on Exercise and Template
 * Popper broken over canvas element
+* Edit of templates and exercise should edit exercise references too

 ### Video
 * ~~Autopause video when out of view~~